tech-tonio-ai/os-ticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This guide covers the installation of the open-source help desk system osTicket, including server requirements, database setup, and configuration, using Azure resources and VMs.<br />

 <h2>Environments and Technologies Used</h2>